-Next time you get a bunch of fresh carrots from the farmers markets or from your garden, don’t throw out the tops; they taste amazing as a pesto!
+Next time you get a bunch of fresh carrots from the farmers markets or from your garden, don’t throw out the tops; give them new life as an amazing pesto!
 Spicy and packed full of flavor, this pesto is a perfect zero waste recipe.

-The glorious Italian invention of pesto has to be one of the best things to do with fresh green things.
+The glorious Italian invention of pesto has to be one of the best things to do with all fresh green things.
 I always thought that pesto had to be made from basil, but the method of pounding or blitzing flower-filled herbs with salt + pepper, olive oil, and garlic can be applied to so many more things, with the same great taste!

 WHAT YOU NEED

 A bunch of bright green carrot tops, washed and rough chopped